khmarbaise/octopress/source/_posts/2018/07/2018-07-30-automate-it-part-ii.md

 useful values.
 This is only needed if we do not have a ticket yet for the work.

-So far I was going into my browser opened the [appriopriate project][create-issue] and pressed the `Create` button and typed in the appopriate values.
+So far I was going into my browser opened the [appropriate project][create-issue] and pressed the `Create` button and typed in the appopriate values.
 I already mastered the copy and paste parts from browser url to command line etc.
 After some time, I thought about this and came to the conclusioni, there must be a more convenient way.